Charles R. Martin

 Charles R. Martin (born November 20, 1959) is an American Distinguished Professor of chemistry at University of Florida.
 He is a Nanotechnology expert and a pioneer of membrane-based template synthesis of nanomaterials.
-He is listed as one of the World's Top 100 Chemists of the past decade (2000–2010) by Thompson Reuters.
+He is listed as one of the World's Top 100 Chemists of the past decade (2000–2010) by Thomson Reuters.
 He is also a musician and songwriter in Gainesville, Florida.

 Education and academic career

 Education

-Martin graduate with high distinction from Centre College of Kentucky in 1975 and was elected to Phi Beta Kappa.
+Martin graduated with high distinction from Centre College of Kentucky in 1975 and was elected to Phi Beta Kappa.
 He obtained a Ph.D. in analytical chemistry in 1980 under the direction of Prof. Henry Freiser.
 He was a Robert A. Welch Postdoctoral Fellow with Prof. Allen J. Bard in University of Texas at Austin.

 Research in Texas A&M University

 Martin began his academic career as an assistant professor in Texas A&M university in 1981.
 He became the first person to get tenure as an analytical chemist.
 He became a full professor in 1990.
 Beginning in the 1980s, his research group pioneered a versatile method for preparing nanomaterials called template synthesis.
 This synthesis method is now used in laboratories throughout the world.